DigitalCarleton/Prairie/Code Standard.md

 ## Class Names
 Name a class with clarity in what it does, or what data it represents.

-If a class derives from an abstract class (such as `Interaction`), use the abstract class as a prefix (`SlideshowInteraction`).
+If a class derives from an abstract class (such as `Interaction`), use the abstract class as a suffix (`SlideshowInteraction`).

-Runtime script classes can often use verbs in their name (such as `TumbleInteraction`).
+Runtime script classes can often use verbs in their name (such as `TumbleInteraction`) but should refrain from verb phrases (such as `StartTumblingInteraction`).

 Static classes defined solely for their static extension methods should have the suffix “Extensions” and a prefix which defines what they class they extend.